cosmqc/fsh/README.md

 # FSH - Fishies Swimmin Hungry

-Monorepo for secret auction example
+Monorepo for the FSH blockchain fish tank

 - `contract/` contains the smart contract code
 - `uploader/` contains scripts to upload the contract and test it
-- `frontend/` contains a React app for interacting with the auction contract
+- `frontend/` contains a React app for interacting with the smart contract

 ## Setup
  - Create `uploader/.env` and add your wallet mnemonic: `MNEMONIC="<mnemonic sentence>"`